If you are interested in any of these projects please contact the Trust using the form on this page.

 Jessica is co-founder of The Chinese Room, a game studio known for its early source engine modes like Morsakovia, its most recent work on Amnesia: A Machine For Pigs and their recent highly acclaimed and award-winning project, Everybody's Gone to the Rapture.

-Johnny Bates wrote a musical prelude to The Hymns written soley for brass band.
+Johnny Bates wrote the musical prelude to The Hymns written solely for brass band.
 This will be a response to George Butterworth's The Banks of Green Willow.
 Butterworth was a liutenant in the Durham Light Infantry (DLI) and was killed in action during the Somme offensive, on the 6th August 1916.
 The Banks of Green Willow is his most famous work and has become synonymous with the sacrifice of his generation and has been seen by some as an anthem for all 'Unknown Soldiers'.

 Alan Fernie conducted the premiere performance of The Durham Hymns in Durham Cathedral on Saturday 16th July.
 He worked as a orchestral musician before moving into education and spent over twenty years teaching brass in schools in East Scotland.
 This provided the opportunity to develop his conducting and he has since directed bands of all levels, picking up many awards and trophies on the way.
 He has been a member of the National Association of Brass Band Conductors since 2003.
 His compositions for brass bands are performed and recorded by bands the world over.

 Alan also works as a freelance musician composing, teaching, conducting, adjudicating, and performing.
 His more recent ventures include a trip to Kampala to work with the charity Brass for Africa.
 During his time in Uganda he guided students through their Associated Board exams and conducted the M'Lisada Brass Band through a CD recording.
-More information about his work with Brass for Africa can be found here.

-Phil Corbitt, Narrator, from Cullercoats, has worked as an actor since 1988 and has appeared in most long-running TV series from Coronation Street and Emmerdale to Vera.
+Phil Corbitt, narrator, from Cullercoats, has worked as an actor since 1988 and has appeared in most long-running TV series from Coronation Street and Emmerdale to Vera.
 The last time he played Durham was as Sebastian in Northern Broadsides' The Tempest at the Gala Theatre in 2007.
 Prior to that he toured to the Castle as Benedick in Much Ado About Nothing in 1996.

 Theatre has taken him all over the world, memorably playing Mitch in A Streetcar Named Desire, which was the first English language production ever in Ogaki, Japan and including The Tempest in China, The Norman Conquests in Malaysia and Sweet Charity in Frankfurt.